 The newest issue of “X Partisan” is out.
 X Partisan is the only California university experiment in open, intelligent, intellectual political conversation across many ideological perspectives.
 Because “bipartisan” has become a dirty word for some years, the blog is christened “XPartisan,” pronounced “Cross Partisan” or simply “X-Partisan.”
 It is based on the Davis campus of the University of California.
-In response to the suppression of free speech on campuses across the U.S., and the University of California in particular, the project showcases work by conservative, moderate, and liberal students in Jeffrey Weiner’s FY seminars, “Writing About Politics.”
+The project showcases work by conservative, moderate, and liberal students in Jeffrey Weiner’s FY seminars, “Writing About Politics.”
 The blog is a striking example of the serious political thought that comes out of an open and tolerant classroom.

 This issue focuses on the three most important issues facing our country as we near the end of the first one hundred days of the Trump administration: healthcare, immigration, and foreign relations.